Mental Ray: Features

 The primary feature of Mental Ray is the achievement of high performance through parallelism on both multiprocessor machines and across render farms.
 The software uses acceleration techniques such as scanline for primary visible surface determination and binary space partitioning for secondary rays via ray tracing, and used Quasi-Monte Carlo methods to solve the underlying light transport simulation.
 It also supports caustics and physically correct simulation of global illumination employing photon maps.
 Any combination of diffuse, glossy (soft or scattered), and specular reflection and transmission can be simulated.

-Mental Ray was designed to be integrated into a third-party application using an API or be used as a standalone program using the .mi scene file format for batch-mode rendering.
-There were many programs integrating it such as Autodesk Maya, 3D Studio Max, Cinema 4D and Revit, SoftimageXSI, Side Effects Software's Houdini, SolidWorks and Dassault Systèmes' CATIA.
-Most of these software front-ends provided their own library of custom shaders (described below).
-However assuming these shaders are available to mental ray, any .mi file can be rendered, regardless of the software that generated it.
+Mental Ray was designed to be integrated into a third-party application using an API, or used as a standalone program using the .mi scene file format for batch-mode rendering.
+There were many programs integrating it, such as Alias Maya, 3D Studio Max, Cinema 4D and Revit, SoftimageXSI, Side Effects Software's Houdini, SolidWorks and Dassault Systèmes' CATIA.
+Most of these software front ends provided their own library of custom shaders (described below).
+However, assuming these shaders are available to mental ray, any .mi file can be rendered, regardless of the software that generated it.

-Mental Ray is fully programmable and infinitely variable, supporting linked subroutines also called shaders written in C or C++.
+Mental Ray is fully programmable and infinitely variable, supporting linked subroutines, also called shaders, written in C or C++.
 This feature can be used to create geometric elements at runtime of the renderer, procedural textures, bump and displacement maps, atmosphere and volume effects, environments, camera lenses, and light sources.